 1. Someone that is tendentious expresses a particular opinion or point of view very strongly, especially one that many people disagree with.

-2. expressing or intending to promote a particular cause or point of view, especially a controversial one.
+2. It is an adjective that expresses or intends to promote a particular cause or point of view, especially a controversial one.

-3. marked by a tendency in favor of a particular point of view: BIASED.
+3. It is marked by a tendency in favor of a particular point of view: BIASED.

 If you are writing a report on climate change and you ignore evidence that the earth is warming, the paper might be called tendentious.
 Tendentious means promoting a specific, and controversial point of view.

 – Vocabulary Dictionary

 Why is it important to know a word’s part of speech?

 Understanding the different parts of speech is important for understanding how words work and how words can and should be joined to make sentences that are grammatically correct.
 If a word has multiple meanings, how are people supposed to differentiate what definition is applicable?

 Context clues are hints found within a sentence, paragraph, or passage that a reader can use to understand the meanings of new or unfamiliar words.

 Readers will need to especially pay attention to context clues.
 Doing so will allow them to be able to decide upon the appropriate definition to fit the context in which the word is being used.